© Unofficial Royalty 2023

 November 16, 1632 – Death of King Gustavus II Adolphus of Sweden at the Battle of Lützen, near Lützen, Electorate of Saxony, now in Saxony-Anhalt, Germany; buried at Riddarholmen Church in Stockholm, Sweden

-Also known as Gustav II Adolf, King of Sweden, he was officially given the name Gustavus Adolphus the Great by the Riksdag of the Estates, the legislature, in 1634, two years after his death in battle.
-Gustavus Adolphus is considered one of the greatest military commanders in history and made Sweden a great power that would result in it becoming one of Europe’s largest and leading nations during the early modern period.
+Also known as Gustav II Adolf, King of Sweden, he was officially given the name Gustavus Adolphus the Great by the Riksdag of the Estates, the legislature, in 1634, two years after he died in battle.
+Gustavus Adolphus is considered one of the greatest military commanders in history and made Sweden a great power that would make it one of Europe’s largest and leading nations during the early modern period.
 In 1620, Gustavus Adolphus married Maria Eleonora of Brandenburg.
 Although Gustavus Adolphus was successful in many endeavors, he was not successful in providing a male heir.
 His only surviving child was a daughter Christina, who succeeded her father.
 At the age of 37, Gustavus Adolphus died in the Battle of Lützen during the Thirty Years War.

 Unofficial Royalty: King Gustavus II Adolphus of Sweden